enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

 #### High-level instructions

-You can now take the newly generated templates and use them to create resources in AWS.
+You can now take the newly generated Cloudformation templates (`wild-rydes-api-output.yaml` for Ireland and `wild-rydes-api-output-ap-southeast-1.yaml` for Singapore) and use them to create resources in AWS.
 Go ahead and run the following CLI command:

 *Ireland*